Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-Recent progress has arguably been catalyzed by a sequence of remarkable experiments in nonlinear optics, enabling the observation of rogue waves via novel detection techniques~\cite{Solli2007} and their practical use, e.g., for supercontinuum generation~\cite{Solli2008} and continued through a sequence of detailed analysis of related waveforms~\cite{Kibler2010,Kibler2012,DeVore2013,Frisquet2016}.
-Such studies considered nonlinear waves such as the so-called Peregrine soliton~\cite{Peregrine1983}, the Kuznetsov-Ma soliton~\cite{Kuznetsov1977,Ma1979} and the Akhmediev breather~\cite{Akhmediev1986}.
-Subsequent, both fundamental, but also more complex (higher-order) rogue-wave patterns were observed in highly controlled fluid experiments~\cite{Chabchoub2011,Chabchoub2012,Chabchoub2014} and, indeed, the very re-creation of the Draupner wave~\cite{McAllister2019}.
-In turn, this progress prompted related investigations in other fields including also plasmas~\cite{Bailung2011} (see also~\cite{Sabry2012,Tolba2015}) and the associated activity has more recently been summarized in a number of related reviews~\cite{Yan2012a,Onorato2013,Dudley2014,Mihalache2017,Dudley2019}.
+Recent progress has been catalyzed by a sequence of remarkable experiments in nonlinear optics, enabling the observation of rogue waves via novel detection techniques~\cite{Solli2007} and their practical use, e.g., for supercontinuum generation~\cite{Solli2008} and continued through a sequence of detailed analysis of related waveforms~\cite{Kibler2010,Kibler2012,DeVore2013,Frisquet2016,Tikan2017}.
+One candidate solution for rogue waves appearing in nature is the Peregrine soliton (PS)~\cite{Peregrine1983}.
+Subsequently, both fundamental, but also more complex (higher-order) rogue-wave patterns were observed in highly controlled fluid experiments~\cite{Chabchoub2011,Chabchoub2012,Chabchoub2014}, including the very recreation of the Draupner wave~\cite{McAllister2019}.
+In turn, this progress prompted related investigations in other fields, including plasmas~\cite{Bailung2011,Sabry2012,Tolba2015} and the associated activity has more recently been summarized in a number of related reviews~\cite{Yan2012a,Onorato2013,Dudley2014,Mihalache2017,Dudley2019,Tikan2021a}.